 If AEther Vial is not on the battlefield by the time, the game will use the last known information about it.
 So it’s not ultimately useful to destroy an opponent’s Vial in response to activating the ability.

 As AEther Vial’s second ability resolves, the player in control of the ability may put a creature card from his or her hand onto the battlefield.
-That card’s CMC must be equal to the number of charge counters on AEther Vial.
+That card’s mana value must be equal to the number of charge counters on AEther Vial.

 Mana cost is what’s written in the top right corner of a card (in the top left corner for "future-shifted" cards).
-Converted mana cost (CMC) is the mana cost in its digital equivalent, regardless of type and color of mana.
-Effects that change the casting cost do not change the mana cost of the spell, thus they cannot change its converted mana cost.
+Mana value (previously Converted mana cost) is the mana cost in its digital equivalent, regardless of type and color of mana.
+Effects that change the casting cost do not change the mana cost of the spell, thus they cannot change its mana value.